Why a Lower Commission Could Net You Less Money, Not More

 Worst of all, you may not even be aware that any of this is going on.
 You may just be wondering why there is no one coming to look at your house.

-The discount broker that looks so appealing initially may not be the best choice if you really want to sell your home – especially if you want to sell within a reasonable time frame, and for a price that you can be happy with.
+The discount broker that looks so appealing initially may not be the best choice if you really want to sell your home – especially if you want to sell within a reasonable time frame and for a price that you can be happy with.

 Every potential buyer that is directed away from your home is a potential sale that is lost.
-Homes that are listed on the market can also develop a negative reputation, one that will be picked up on by all the Realtors and buyers in the area.
+Homes listed on the market can also develop a negative reputation, one that will be picked up on by all the Realtors and buyers in the area.

 You’re Not Really Saving Money

-Which house do you think a buyers agent does not want to sell?
-Ding, ding, ding – if you said yours you are 100 percent correct.
-It may not seem like much but a difference of $2500 to an agent can be significant.
+Which house do you think a buyer’s agent does not want to sell?
+Ding, ding, ding – if you said yours, you are 100 percent correct.
+It may not seem like much, but a difference of $2500 to an agent can be significant.

-You may be thinking well who cares everyone finds their home on the internet today.
+You may be thinking, well, who cares?
+Everyone finds their home on the internet today.
 Buyers are still going to call an agent to show them the house.

-Fair enough but you are missing what happens with some agents when they see you have offered what they perceive to be a discount commission.
+Fair enough, but you miss what happens with some agents when they see you have offered what they perceive to be a discount commission.

 If you think this is awful and should never happen, I agree with you completely.
-Unfortunately it does happen and there is nothing you can do about it!
-So when you think you are saving $5000 you are actually not.
+Unfortunately, it does happen, and there is nothing you can do about it!
+So when you think you are saving $5000, you are actually not.

-Folks if you want to sell your home for the most money you want buyers agents to be thrilled they are selling your property.
+Folks, if you want to sell your home for the most money, you want buyers’ agents to be thrilled they are selling your property.
 Giving them a bad taste in their mouth is not a good idea.

 Buyer Agent Code of Ethics

-One of the things a good buyers agent should do right up front when meeting a client is explain how they get paid.
+One of the things a good buyer’s agent should do right up front when meeting a client is explain how they get paid.
 Buyers need to understand that real estate agents generally do not get paid a salary.

 It is too easy for a buyer to look at houses with an agent one weekend and then meet with someone else the following weekend.
-With proper education this should not happen unless you have provided poor service.
+With proper education, this should not happen unless you have provided poor service.

-The agent and buyer client should be on the same page from day one with each having a certain expectation.
-The real estate agent finds the buyer their dream home and the agent gets compensated with what they feel is appropriate.
+The agent and buyer client should be on the same page from day one, with each having a certain expectation.
+The real estate agent finds the buyer their dream home, and the agent gets compensated with what they feel is appropriate.

 The buyer, in fact, doesn’t really have to pay the difference if that amount is deducted from what they are willing to offer on the home.
 This creates a win-win for both the buyer and the agent.

 This is why the interview process is critical when selling a home or buying a home.
 You want an agent that has a particular skill set.
-For example when selling your home do you really want an agent who is focused on aggressively marketing your home or is always out on the road showing homes?
-It is really hard to do both well!
+For example, when selling your home, do you really want an agent who is focused on aggressively marketing your home or is always out on the road showing homes?
+It is tough to do both well!

 The Double Mistake

 How many exceptional doctors do you know that discount their rates?
 How about the local lawyer?
 The Dentist?
-If anyone of these people are worth hiring I am quite sure they don’t have a placard on the door saying they are offering discounts.
+If anyone of these people is worth hiring, I am sure they don’t have a placard on the door saying they are offering discounts.
 Why?
 They don’t have to!

 These people think we all do the same things to sell homes.
 How wrong they are!
 Sometimes it is so clear why there is so much dissatisfaction within the industry.

-You have a lousy agent and a commission rate that is going to turn off those that should be your greatest allies.
+You have a lousy agent and a commission rate that will turn off those that should be your greatest allies.
 The third common denominator with this kind of agent is someone who will not think twice about overpricing your home.

 Lousy real estate agents are easy to spot – they do almost anything to land a listing, whether it’s agreeing to overprice or getting paid less than the going rate.
 This is not what you want!

 Agents May Steer Clear Of Your Home

-The problem of discounted commissions has become widespread enough that it has made the news, with real estate agents talking openly about how some listings are avoided due to a bad commission split.
+The problem of discounted commissions has become widespread enough to make the news, with real estate agents talking openly about how some listings are avoided due to a bad commission split.

 As previously mentioned, other Realtors may show the home, but they will talk poorly about the house, playing up the negative aspects of the property in hopes of encouraging their client to look elsewhere – at homes where they can expect a decent commission.

 A lot of work goes into being a good Realtor.
 A quality agent can easily spend 50 to 60 hours a week serving his or her clients.
-While the numbers provided above may not seem drastic at first glance, that half a percentage point comes out to 20% of the total commission for the agent, commission that may be split among several agents.
+At the same time, the numbers provided above may not seem drastic at first glance, that half a percentage point comes out to 20% of the total commission for the agent, a commission that may be split among several agents.

 Ideally, all agents should show all houses available.
-But in the real world, people work so they get paid.
+But in the real world, people work, so they get paid.
 There may be several other houses that will work just as well for the buyer’s client.

-Do real estate agents get paid well – yes they sure do!
+Do real estate agents get paid well – yes, they sure do!
 Real Estate can be a very lucrative career if you are good at it.
 The problem with the real estate industry as a whole is the low barrier to entry.

-What many fail to understand is that the average real estate agent makes a poverty level income.
+What many fail to understand is that the average real estate agent makes a poverty-level income.
 This is because 94% of the business is done by 6% of the agents.

 The commission structure as it now exists has been in place for decades.
-There are many who say it needs a complete overhaul.
-While some real estate agents may disagree, there is not much difference in work selling a $300,000 home vs a $600,000 home.
+Many say it needs a complete overhaul.
+While some real estate agents may disagree, there is not much difference in work selling a $300,000 home vs. a $600,000 home.

 It is no wonder why so many explore getting a discount.
-The reality, however, is that you will be doing yourself a disservice is you try to beat the system that is currently in place.
+The reality, however, is that you will be doing yourself a disservice if you try to beat the system that is currently in place.

 More Helpful Home Selling Articles:

-- Exceptional home selling tips from multiple real estate bloggers via Sell My Home In Metrowest Massachusetts.
+- Exceptional home selling tips from multiple real estate bloggers via Sell My Home In Metrowest, Massachusetts.

 Use these additional resources to make sound business decisions when selling your home.

 About the author: The above Real Estate information on why a real estate commission split matters was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.